Some results on more flexible versions of Graph Motif: Introduction

 Following this direction, we consider in Section~\ref{sec:maxmotif} an approximation issue when one wants to maximize the size of the solution.
 In Section~\ref{ref:subst}, we propose an inapproximability result when one wants to minimize the number of substitutions.
-Finally, we present in Section~\ref{sec:modules} a new requirement concerning the connectedness of the solution with one hardness result and two fixed-parameter tractable ($\fpt$) algorithms.
-Due to space constraints, most proofs are in missing.
+Finally, we present in Section~\ref{sec:modules} a new requirement concerning the connectedness of the solution with one hardness result and two parameterized algorithms.